Clare Bell

 Clare Bell (born 1952) is a British author in the United States best known for her Ratha series of young adult fantasy novels about prehistoric big cats.
 These books, also called the Named series, are about intelligent self-aware large cats who have puma, cheetah and lion characteristics, and are based on fossil creatures who are ancestors of the saber-tooth cat.

-The first book in the series, Ratha's Creature appeared in 1983.
-The flap copy on the paperback re-issue of Clan Ground (the second book in the series which appeared in 1984) states that Bell: